dkdk225/OOSpy-Interpreter/README.md

 `python interpreter.py Averager.spy`

 It also have a shell which works in read execute print loop.
-There is an extra keyword "env" which lets you view the global environment
+There is an extra keyword "env" which lets you view the global environment.
+To open that you can use the command:

+`python interpreter.py`